 Teething Myths Debunked

 Teething can be confusing, and there’s a lot of misinformation floating around.
-Let’s clear the air on some common teething myths:
+Let’s clear the air on some common teething myths.

-- Fever Frenzy: While some babies might experience a low-grade fever (under 101°F) during teething, a high fever is not a normal symptom.
+While some babies might experience a low-grade fever (under 101°F) during teething, a high fever is not a normal symptom.
 If your baby has a fever, consult your pediatrician to rule out an infection.

-- Bye Bye Breastmilk?
 Nope!
 Breastfeeding can actually be comforting for teething babies.
 The sucking motion helps soothe sore gums, and breastmilk provides essential nutrients and antibodies.

 If your baby starts biting while feeding, react quickly by taking them off the boob, firmly saying “no bite,” and offering a teething toy for a while.
 Keep this up with every bite and they should eventually stop.
 As a last resort, use a nipple shield so you can continue your breastfeeding journey.